-Both RRT and RRT* sample uniformly and search unidirectionally, which explore lots of space that hardly improve the solution.
+RRT and RRT* sample uniformly and search omnidirectionally, which often leads to the exploration of lots of redundant space.
 Batch Informed Trees (BIT*) \cite{gammell2015batch, gammell2020batch} separates the sampling and searching stages into different phases instead of performing them alternately.
-BIT* constructs the tree with ordered samples sorted by a Euclidean metric.
-Adaptively Informed Trees (AIT*) \cite{strub2020adaptively, strub2021ait} is developed based on BIT*, which searches the space with the adaptive heuristic.
-Unlike the conventional bidirectional search, AIT* maintains a lazy-reverse tree and a forward tree.
+BIT* constructs the tree using ordered samples stored in a priority queue.
+Adaptively Informed Trees (AIT*) \cite{strub2020adaptively, strub2021ait} is developed based on BIT*, which searches the space with adaptive heuristics.
+Unlike conventional bidirectional search, AIT* maintains a lazy-reverse tree and a forward tree.
 AIT* takes a batch of samples in the sampling stage and constructs a lazy-reverse tree.
-The lazy-reverse tree provides the problem-specific heuristic for the state space topological abstraction and does not guarantee that its edges are feasible.
-The problem-specific heuristic can provide better guidance than the Euclidean metric, and the forward tree rooted at the start only needs to extend a small portion of the state space.
-However, AIT* spends a lot of computation resources on problem-specific heuristic estimation.
-AIT* is an asymmetry planning method, and its lazy-reverse tree has to extend till it meets the start state to generate the initial heuristic.
-When a collision happens, the whole lazy-reverse tree branch rooted at the collided point will be invalid, and AIT* needs to reconstruct the invalidated components.
+The lazy-reverse tree, which does not guarantee that its edges are feasible, provides the problem-specific heuristic for the state space topological abstraction.
+This problem-specific heuristic can provide better guidance than the Euclidean metric, and the forward tree rooted at the start only needs to extend a small portion of the state space.
+However, AIT* consumes significant computational resources for problem-specific heuristic estimation.
+AIT* is an asymmetric planning method, and its lazy-reverse tree has to extend until it meets the start state to generate the initial heuristic.
+When a collision occurs, the whole lazy-reverse tree branch rooted at the collided point will be invalidated, and AIT* needs to reconstruct the invalidated components.